-Prior to the formation of the Association as a standalone body, the Middlesex County FA ran a Schools Championship Cup, which was (to quote the MCFA Handbooks of the time) “competed for annually by two schools from each Schools’ League or Association affiliated to this association”.
+However, prior to the formation of a standalone body for schools’ football within the County, the Middlesex County FA (MCFA) had established a Schools’ Committee in 1908.
+This committee ran a Schools Championship Cup, which was (to quote the MCFA Handbooks of the time) “competed for annually by two schools from each Schools’ League or Association affiliated to this association”.

 The list of known winners of this competition is as follows:

 1909-10 Harvist Road School

 1912-13 City Police Orphanage School